clp-research/golmi/README.md

 First, the controller API receives requests specifying key events and triggers the appropriate functions at the model API.
 While this approach is faithful to the MVC architecture, it also brings additional network traffic and slows down the interactions.
 A small demo of what requests to send the controller API from the client-side interface can be found in ```demo/js/controller/APIKeyController.js```

 The second approach therefore is to let the controller reside at the client's machine.
 Instead of sending key events to the controller API, a local controller directly interprets the key codes and makes requests to the model API.
 This variant is included in the ```demo/pentoDemo.html``` interface.
 The relevant controller class is defined in ```demo/js/controller/LocalKeyController.js```

+### *One-time* vs. *looped* gripper actions
+For all gripper actions (move, rotate, flip, grip) there are two versions that can be used: firstly, for a *one-time* action, simply make a POST request to the appropriate endpoint.
+The model is requested to execute the action exactly once, e.g. move the gripper one unit or flip the gripped object.
+Secondly, a *looped* action is triggered by POSTing to the endpoint with the JSON data containing the key *loop* set to *true*.
+The model will repeatedly attempt to execute the action until the loop is interrupted by a DELETE request to the same endpoint.
+The loop duration is modified by the configuration.

+What type of action to use depends on the setting.
+It is the job of the controller to send either type of action request.

+For instance, in the use case of keyboard controls (as in our ```KeyController```s), there are two options: requesting a one-time action every time a key is pressed or starting a loop once a key is pressed down and stopping it once the key is released.
+Deciding between the two comes down to estimating user behavior and trying to reduce messages between controller and model accordingly.

+In our example, we expect users to prefer continuous actions (holding the key down) for moving the gripper around and rotating a gripped object, while gripping and flipping objects seem to be typical one-time actions.

 ## Misc.